The HATlab has three related primary streams of research.

 (1) How does mental health impact adverse health events (medical trauma), and what are common psychological outcomes following such events?

-Understanding psychological sequelae (e.g., post-traumatic stress disorder (PTSD), delirium) of adverse health events such as the onset of an acute illness, major surgery and associated complications, and admission to the intensive care unit.
+Understanding psychological sequelae (e.g., post-traumatic stress disorder (PTSD), delirium) of adverse health events such as the onset of a life threatening illness, major surgery and associated complications, admission to the intensive care unit, and COVID-19.
 Dr. El-Gabalawy is interested in what pre- and peri-event factors might contribute to particular outcomes.
+A significant proportion of her research focuses on perioperative mental health.

 Developing targeted interventions aimed at reducing negative psychological outcomes following adverse health events.
-For example, Dr. El-Gabalawy is interested in preoperative psychological interventions aimed at improving both mental and physical health surgical outcomes.
+For example, Dr. El-Gabalawy is interested in perioperative psychological interventions using medical technologies (e.g., virtual reality) aimed at improving both mental and physical health surgical outcomes.

-Understanding the relationships between anxiety and trauma-related disorders (e.g., PTSD), and physical health conditions including chronic pain.
-These investigations include understanding co-occurrence, mechanisms that elucidate co-occurrence, and correlates/outcomes of co-occurring conditions (e.g., substance misuse, healthcare utilization).
+Understanding the relationships between anxiety and trauma-related disorders (e.g., PTSD) and physical health conditions including chronic pain.
+These investigations include understanding co-occurrence, mechanisms that elucidate co-occurrence, and correlates/outcomes of co-occurring conditions (e.g., healthcare utilization).